Shredded Pork Tortilla Salad

 The Pantry is without a doubt one of the absolute top features in my house, nearly the size of the laundry room, no kidding, though I’m not sure who thought that one up on the laundry room.
-No offense to men or anything, but my laundry room was clearly designed by someone who had no clue on the endless laundry volume that takes place in a household.
+My laundry room was clearly designed by someone who had no clue on the endless laundry volume that takes place in a household.
 You may well know what I mean here too.

-The Pantry has always been a place to store most of the food and equipment items needed to run my kitchen, especially since the kitchen cabinets were originally designed for your average eight-foot tall woman and the Pantry completely solves the dilemma from needing to create a space next to the kitchen table permanently accommodating one of those six foot metal ladders.
+The Pantry has always been a place to store most of the food and equipment items needed to run my kitchen, especially since the kitchen cabinets were originally designed for your average eight-foot tall woman of which I fall short.
+The Pantry completely solves the dilemma from needing to create a space permanently accommodating a six foot ladder.

-In any event, while in the remove and organize to the Dining Room from the Pantry task I came upon a few surprise treasures, those things that happen to secretly set behind other things in cabinets and storage areas then delight us in their reappearance.
-Oh Hooray, I found the Whatchamacallit!
-What was its name? a tortilla basket, a tortilla frying basket?
+Hooray, I found the Whatchamacallit!
+Whats it’s name? a tortilla basket, a tortilla frying basket?
 Not sure on that, but easily remedied by the internet, you know Amazon at least carries everything in the world.
-Sure enough, one click was all it took AMAZON first on the list was shouting right in my face, a Tortilla Frying Basket it is.
-Oops, I forgot to take note of the price.
-Well, at least I know it is available should you choose to make today’s Shredded Pork Salad in a Tortilla Cup or any number of variety Mexican style salads you can also compose with this little gadget.
+Sure enough, one click was all it took AMAZON first on the list was shouting right in my face, a Tortilla Frying Basket it is!

 - 4 pound pork roast, more or less